BigJuan12/The-Chase-data-analysis/README.md

 | 80–120            | 478             |

 It appears that teams seem to do well at the start and end but not as well in the middle 40 seconds.
 Running a chi square test gives the p value of 0.26, not enough evidence to say that there is a difference.

+I wanted to see if there was much variation on an individual level.
+To do this I ran a G-test, the likelihood form of the chi-square test.
+I used this instead of the chi-square test because some of the counts for the time bins were very low and the chi-square tends be unreliable for low counts.

+The p value was 0.58, signifying very weak evidence that there was a difference between teams performance over the time bins however not enough to reject the null hypothesis.

 ## Logistic regression to predict whether a player will make it through to final chase